The 2017 National School Climate Survey

 - The availability and utility of supportive school resources

 This report also examines demographic and school differences in students’ experiences, as well as changes in school climate over time.
-In addition, for the first time, this installment of GLSEN’s National School Climate Survey also includes insights on bisexual student experiences, school policies that specifically affect transgender students, and anti-bullying student education and asks students about discriminatory policies and practices around extracurricular activities and school events.
+In addition, for the first time, this installment of GLSEN’s National School Climate Survey also includes insights on LGBTQ-inclusive sex education, student activism, parent advocacy, experiences of LGBTQ students with disabilities, and experiences of LGBTQ immigrant students.